ai-cfia/nachet-backend/docs/nachet-model-documentation.md

 #### JSON Representation and Example

-This how the file will be represented in the datastore.
+This how the file is represented in the datastore.

 ```json
 {